 My name is Adila.

 A few years ago I started noticing things.
-Strange things.
 Things that didn't add up and didn't make sense.
 I wasn't feeling like myself and I couldn't explain why.
 So I did what most of us do...
 I went to the doctor.

 Except something was very wrong with me.
 Or at least it felt that way.
 The symptoms were real.
 The confusion was real.
 The frustration was very, very real.